TCP / port checks

 Port checks are deliberately minimal:

 - No TLS handshake.
-WatchDeck does not negotiate TLS on port checks, so monitoring an HTTPS server’s certificate via port 443 won’t work — use an HTTP check on the URL and the SSL evaluator instead.
+WatchDeck does not negotiate TLS on port checks, so monitoring an HTTPS server’s certificate via port 443 won’t work.
+Use an HTTP check on the URL and the SSL evaluator instead.

 - No protocol-level probe.
-WatchDeck only verifies that the port accepts a connection — it doesn’t speak Postgres, Redis, or SMTP.
+WatchDeck only verifies that the port accepts a connection.
+It doesn’t speak Postgres, Redis, or SMTP.
 If the listener accepts the socket and immediately closes it, the check still reads as

 healthy. - No assertions.
 Body / header / JSON / SSL assertions don’t apply to a raw TCP socket.
 The Assertions panel and Test now preview are hidden for port checks.